-Firstly there is the high end build which maximizes performance for those on a budget of approximately 1500 dollars, and then there is the extreme gaming build which is for those with a fairly large budget of around 2500 dollars to build the ultimate gaming rig that will last you years playing the latest games smoothly.
+Firstly there is the High-End Build which shows how to maximize gaming performance for those working with a maximum budget of 1500 dollars.
+The second build example is the Extreme Gaming Build which is for those lucky ones with a very large budget available to build the ultimate gaming rig that will absolutely dominate any game out there for years to come.

 If these builds are out of your price range, you can still build a capable high performing PC for quite a bit less (see the Budget and Mid Range Gaming Builds).

 Cooler Master Hyper 212 EVO